Kongbi-Zion/taskflow/README.md

 ### Frontend Testing

-- I planned to test the frontend using Jest and create snapshots to ensure UI consistency.
+- Testing the frontend using Jest and creating snapshots to ensure UI consistency.

 ### Task Status Filtering

-- I planned to add a variable to hold the status of the tasks, which could be `todo`, `completed`, or `in-progress`, to allow filtering tasks more efficiently.
+- Adding a status field (`todo`, `completed`, `in-progress`) to filter tasks efficiently.

 ### Features I Couldn't Complete:

 - **ESLint & Husky Setup:**
-  - I planned to set up ESLint and Husky for automatic code formatting and linting but didn't manage to complete this.
+  - Planned to set up ESLint and Husky for automatic code formatting and linting but didn't complete it.
 - **Protected Page Routes:**
-  - The goal was to fully protect routes based on user authentication and authorization.
+  - Aiming to fully protect routes based on user authentication and authorization.
 - **React Query:**
-  - I initially planned to use React Query to handle static props data on authentication pages using `React.memo`, but opted for Context API instead.
-I also planned to create an `assets` folder to store all SVG files for better organization. for fetching and managing tasks but opted for Context API instead.
-I plan to integrate React SQL in the future.
+  - Initially planned to use React Query for authentication page data fetching but opted for Context API.
+React Query might be integrated later for enhanced state management.